 Hold up, are skinny jeans out of style?
-According to TikTok, yes, and Gen Z has drawn a line in the sand with the side part hairstyle, the excessive use of the laughing face emoji and your beloved skinny jeans are canceled.
-So if you are presently wearing said skinny jeans with a side part, which is clearly not the superior hairstyle, this post is for you.
+According to TikTok, yes, and Gen Z has drawn a line in the sand with the side part hairstyle, the excessive use of the laughing face emoji, and your beloved skinny jeans are canceled.
+So if you are presently wearing said skinny jeans with a side part, which is clearly not the superior hairstyle, this post is for you — and be sure to check out my trending jeans for fall post here.

 Fashion trends come and go, and while skinny jeans were a revelation in the mid-2000s, I’m here to tell you, skinny jeans are officially dead.
 If you’re over 30, you lived through the rise and fall of baggy jeans and the departure of extra low-rise jeans…which rumor has it, they have been threatening to make a comeback.
 Dear Sweet Baby Jesus, please, for the love of all the fashion gods, never bring back whale tails and jeans.
 Not even Britney Spears can rock those anymore.